-With Oracle shifting its R&D investment from on-premise to cloud-based applications, organizations using Oracle Hyperion Planning may be considering a move to Oracle Planning and Budgeting Cloud.
+With Oracle shifting its R&D investment from on-premise to cloud-based applications, organizations using Oracle Hyperion Planning may be considering a move to Oracle Planning and Budgeting Cloud Service.
 If so, this would be a good time to consider and evaluate alternative solutions.
 But what are the viable alternatives in the market?
 How do they compare to Oracle Planning and Budgeting Cloud?

 In a recent webinar, OneStream’s Craig Colby and Phillip Parker of Holland Parker Consulting, compared and discussed the key differences between OneStream XF and Oracle Planning and Budgeting Cloud (PBCS).
 Their discussion covered architecture, cloud platform, functionality, data integration, ease of use and administration.
 Here are the highlights from the webinar.

 Craig Colby, Chief Revenue Office of OneStream, led off with a discussion about the shift in the technology market from point solutions to platforms.
 One example was the mobile phone market, where the market has shifted from limited-purpose devices like the Blackberry – to Smart Phones such as the iPhone platform and its Apps Store which includes literally thousands of apps that have been developed for the platform.

 The same thing is now happening in the corporate performance management (CPM) market, where many companies are replacing legacy products (such as Oracle Hyperion) with platforms such as OneStream XF SmartCPMTM and its marketplace of downloadable solutions.

 He then provided a quick overview of OneStream as a company, and the capabilities provided by the OneStream XF platform which unifies financial consolidation, reporting, planning, analytics and data quality in a single application.
 The OneStream XF MarketPlace includes over 40 solutions including productivity tools, specialty planning solutions, as well as financial close and reporting solutions.